Anasch113/Anasch113/README.md

 My journey into software development began with curiosity and has since evolved into a purpose-driven career.
 I believe in constant learning, clear communication, and writing maintainable code.
 I enjoy collaborating with clients and teams who share a vision for meaningful, efficient, and modern technology.

-Previously, I interned at [Codsoft](https://www.codsoft.in/), where I gained hands-on experience with professional workflows and development practices.
-Now, I lead and contribute to projects that combine my skills in AI, backend development, and interactive user experiences.

 ---